goingjulian/Shotz/doc/readme.md

 |                                                   | Should: Can add questions to the questions queue
 |                                                   | Can make a room which can be joined by teams and scoreboards
 |                                                   | Can let the scoreboard show the correct answer                     |

-## Shotz has 2 'channels' over which it will communicate, Websockets and Xhr